nbfigueroa/ds-opt/README.md

 <img src="https://github.com/nbfigueroa/ds-opt/blob/master/figs/Ashape_lpvO3.png" width="220"><img src="https://github.com/nbfigueroa/ds-opt/blob/master/figs/Sshape_lpvO3.png" width="220"><img src="https://github.com/nbfigueroa/ds-opt/blob/master/figs/Ashape_lpvO3.png" width="220">
 </>

 while ensuring global asymptotic stability.
-For comparison purposes, this toolbox also includes implementations and demo scripts for DS learning with SEDS [2] and the diffeomorphic matching approach [3].
+For comparison purposes, this toolbox also includes implementation of LPV-DS and demo scripts for DS learning with SEDS [2] and the diffeomorphic matching approach [3].

+**Disclaimer:**
+- To run the SEDS learning script, download SEDS [1] from [https://bitbucket.org/khansari/seds] and place it in the ```thirdparty/``` folder.
+- To run the diffeomorphic matching [3] learning script, please contact the authors to get the code.

 ### Installation Instructions
 This package needs the **physically-consisent** GMM (PC-GMM) fitting proposed in [1] and implemented in [phys-gmm](https://github.com/nbfigueroa/phys-gmm.git).
 If you do not already have this package, you can download it as a submodule.
 After cloning this repo, one must initialize/download the submodule with the following commands: